Last editedAug 20222 min read

 This is a process which needs to be underway while the finishing touches are being applied to the platform via beta testing and then feedback from initial customers.
 Beta testing of a pilot version of the platform will enable you to focus in on exactly who your ideal customers are, because these customers will be those looking for the features which the testers identify as the platform strong points.

-Once the profile of the ideal customer has been developed, you can target real world examples by offering cut-price subscription rates for early adopters.
+Once the profile of the ideal customer has been developed, you can target real world examples by offering prorated and cut-price subscription rates for early adopters.
 The feedback from these users can then be taken on board to adapt the platform in order to perfectly match market demands, and once this has been done things can be scaled up for a full market release.

 We can help